muazrana/group-project/README.md

 Edit the __init__.py file to include your secret key and your database uri you have just created.
 The database uri is the endpoint to the database.
 After you have created your database in Amazon RDS you need to click the link VPC security group link.
 Another security group needs to be made with the type being MYSQL/AURORA, protocol is TCP and port range is 3306.
 Source is the group ID of the other secuirty group you made previously

+After all this has be implemented follow the instruction under the title # Using Docker/Docker-compose on AWS